 During the sessions where movies are pitched, one will always suggest certain actors for certain roles.
 For the female lead Julia Roberts is always mentioned, as well as Bruce Willis for the male lead.
 In the final scene of the in-movie movie you actually see Bruce Willis saving Julia Roberts.

-The banquet scene at the L.A.
-County Museum of Art in the movie was actually catered by a real catering company.
+The banquet scene at the Los Angeles County Museum of Art was catered by a real catering company.
 Despite the fact that many of them were SAG members, no banquet staff who worked at the event were told that they would be filmed until they arrived for work that night at the museum.
 The scene was filmed a year before SAG assumed jurisdiction of extra work on the west coast, and the banquet waiters who appear in the scene were not paid for the extra work, not even non-SAG wages.
-The only compensation they received was their regular compensation from the real-life catering company for their hours worked during the fake "banquet".
+The only compensation they received was their regular compensation from the real-life catering company for their hours worked during the fake banquet.

 Greta Scacchi's character's name, Gudmundsdottir, is not really a last name.
 In Icelandic tradition there are no family names - one takes his or her father's name and adds -son or -dottir.
 She is therefore "June, daughter of Gudmund."
 (In Icelandic, it is pronounced more or less "Gvuth-munds-dokh-teer," stressed on the first syllable.)